Nevada Ranchers Continue Aggressive Ad and Social Media Campaigns

-Annually, the Commission has the responsibility of considering funding proposals that educate or inform the public about the rancher’s role in public land grazing.
-This year they considered requests from six applicants, all with programs designed to promote responsible grazing on Nevada’s rangelands.
-The grants were awarded at NRRC’s meeting, March 6th in Winnemucca,
+On behalf of Nevada’s Public Land Ranchers, annually the Nevada Rangeland Resources Commission has the responsibility of considering funding proposals that educate and inform the public about the rancher’s role in public land grazing.
+Each year they consider requests from applicants who present programs designed to promote responsible grazing on Nevada’s rangelands.
+Grants are awarded to the successful applicants.

 Nevada ranchers with public land grazing allotments fund the NRRC based on the number of AUM’s they are authorized to graze on their respective allotments.

 A major portion of the funding is allocated to the airing of 30 minute documentaries on TV and social media to educate Nevada’s urban and rural residents.
 The primary theme of all produced media is to convey how Nevada’s public land ranchers through responsible grazing and sound science play an essential role in feeding the nation while utilizing a renewable resource, Nevada’s rangeland grasses and forage.